 We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the State of Illinois, Office of the Treasurer (Treasurer) Fiscal Officer Responsibilities.
 We are responsible for and we have established and maintained an effective system of internal controls over compliance requirements.
-We have performed an evaluation of the Treasurer's compliance with the following assertions during the one-year period ended June 30, 2008.
-Based on this evaluation, we assert that during the year ended June 30, 2008, the Treasurer has materially complied with the assertions below.
+We have performed an evaluation of the Treasurer's compliance with the following assertions during the one-year period ended June 30, 2009.
+Based on this evaluation, we assert that during the year ended June 30, 2009, the Treasurer has materially complied with the assertions below.

-- A. The Treasurer has obligated, expended, received and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The Treasurer has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The Treasurer has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the Treasurer are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. Money or negotiable securities or similar assets handled by the Treasurer on behalf of the State or held in trust by the Treasurer have been properly and legally administered, and the accounting and recordkeeping relating thereto is proper, accurate and in accordance with law.
+- A. The Treasurer has obligated, expended, received and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The Treasurer has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The Treasurer has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the Treasurer are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law.